 Studies have shown an increased likelihood of cancer in test subjects subjected to large doses of acrylamide.
 OSHA declared the compound to be a carcinogen in 1988 based on this research.
 Although relatively few conclusions have been reached regarding its effect on humans, Acrylamides have generated enough of a concern that multiple regulatory agencies have noted it as a serious concern moving forward.

-Acrylamide was first subjected to the attention of the general public after a report was published in 2002, saying that the chemical is created as a natural byproduct of preparing certain foods that are high in starch, like french fries and potato chips, in high temperature cooking methods like frying; roasting coffee beans also produces acrylamide through the same chemical reaction.
-This revelation prompted the FDA to investigate as well, but they too have few if any guidelines on acrylamide – there are no standards on acrylamide in foods.
+Acrylamide was first subjected to the attention of the general public after a report was published in 2002, saying that the chemical is created as a natural byproduct of preparing certain foods that are high in starch, like french fries and potato chips, in high-temperature cooking methods like frying; roasting coffee beans also produces acrylamide through the same chemical reaction.
+This revelation prompted the FDA to investigate as well, but they too have few, if any, guidelines on acrylamide – there are no standards on acrylamide in foods.
 The agency recommends cutting down the amount ingested but has not regulated their presence in food products.

 California’s Proposition 65, an initiative to label products containing chemical components that are known or suspected to cause cancer or birth complications with too much exposure, added acrylamide to its list of toxic chemicals in 1990.
 It established exposure limits for the chemical – Maximum Allowable Dose Level of 140 micrograms/day and No Significant Risk Level (NSRL) of 0.2 micrograms/day – to provide guidelines for consumer safety regarding Acrylamide.